LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

   The input parameters of the *HalbachOptimisation* [@O24] project are on the one hand the mechanical dimensions and the number of magnets to be used.
   Idal magnets are assumed at this point.
 However, it should also be possible to import field data in a more measured form later.
-  Using the DataAquisition sub-step, it is possible to generate any number of ideal magnets.
+  Using the data aquisition sub-step, it is possible to generate any number of ideal magnets.

 2. **Add custom analysis processing step**